Iqoqo/platform-demos/compare-ML-methods/README.md

 In order to run the script, you need to have the [iqoqomp](https://github.com/Iqoqo/iqoqomp) configured on your machine and then just open a command line and run the script as any python script.

 ## The analysis
-The analysis is comparing different ML methods (using the sklearn package).
+The analysis is comparing different Machine learning methods (using the sklearn package).

 There are 2 scripts: